gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Opening, Dispatching, and Closing Device Twin Bindings

-Device Twin Bindings can be automatically opened, dispatched, and closed if they are added to the deviceTwinDevices array.
-Device Twin Bindings added to the **deviceTwinBindings array** is referred to as a **set** of device twin bindings.
+Device Twin Bindings can be automatically opened, dispatched, and closed if they are added to the deviceTwinDevices **Set**.

 ```c
 DeviceTwinBinding* deviceTwinBindingSet[] = { &led1BlinkRate, &buttonPressed, &relay1DeviceTwin, &deviceResetUtc };